Phil MeekinView Profile

 Business is still tough at the moment for many organisations.
-If you are not in a role to see the finances of the company you work for, what are the signs you can look for that might suggest all is not ticking along nicely?
+If you are not in a role to see the finances of the company you work for, what are the signs you can look for that might suggest you should be worried about your employer’s finance and everything isn’t ticking along nicely?

 Many people are thrown into financial turmoil if they are made redundant without warning.
 Most of us have commitments which suit our salary or wage level and a sudden drop in income can result in serious financial difficulty – sometimes even leading to bankruptcy.
 But anticipating redundancy can make a huge difference to your personal finances.

 - Have the staff perks disappeared?
 Has your company suddenly stopped supplying free tea and coffee?
 Are you paying for your own Christmas party?
 Has there been a removing of incentive schemes?
-Cutbacks on staff expenses and benefits could be a sign that the company is starting to struggle.
+Cutbacks on staff expenses and benefits are often a common sign that the company is starting to struggle.

 - Are you doing more for no extra money?
-Especially in cases where other people have been laid off, are you being asked to take on other roles that weren’t part of your original job description without giving you more money for the extra work?
+Are you being asked to take on other roles that weren’t part of your original job description without giving you more money for the extra work?

 - Have high-level employees left?
-Big changes in management is a warning sign.
+Big changes in management is a red flag and warning sign.
 They are often privy to financial information ahead of others and leave before the proverbial hits the fan.

 - Are the bills piling up?
-Do you keep forwarding the same calls through to accounts payable?
+Are there problems with your regular suppliers, or utilities?
 Unpaid or late bills suggest cash flow problems.

 - Could you be the next to be laid off?
-If you’ve seen your co-workers go then there might be problems.
-You might be the next.
+If you’ve seen your co-workers go it can be a clear sign of redundancies and cutbacks.